BloomBooks/BloomLibrary2/src/localization/readme-l10n.md

 # Testing languages

-If you add `?uilang=<code>` to the url, BloomLibrary should attempt to show the UI in that language.
-E.g., `?uilang=es` will show Spanish.
+-   you will need to create local language files with `yarn crowdin-download` to get the files locally
+-   You can just to change your browser settings.
+-   You can add `?uilang=<code>` to the url (but this gets lost)
+-   You can enter `uilang=<code>` in the search box